 Clincher tires can be found in every price range.

 As clincher tires are typically found on all entry-level bikes, expect to find many budget options here.
 There are many expensive high-performance clincher tires with lightweight advanced rubber compounds too.

-Although inner tubes are generally inexpensive, they present a cost as they must be replaced when punctured.
-Riders can save money here by learning to patch and repair the tubes themselves.
+Although inner tubes are generally inexpensive, they are costly as they must be replaced when punctured.
+You can save money by learning to patch and repair the tubes yourself.

 Tubeless tires are more expensive than clincher tires.

 This is because most models today are either in the premium range.
 As such, you find better rubber compounds in a tubeless tire than you will in a clincher tire.